jmccoy555/docker-nginx-ldap/README.md

 Registry
 ========

-This image is an automated build on the [official Docker Hub](https://hub.docker.com/r/confirm/nginx-ldap).
+This image is an automated build on the [official Docker Hub](https://hub.docker.com/r/jmccoy555/nginx).

 Changelog
 =========
 09/09/17 - Updated to 1.13.5 and added stream, stream-ssl and stream-ssl-preread modules.
+13/09/17 - Added http2 module, updated readme.